vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ## Areas of Responsibility

-Nelson's main apron has eleven stands, two of those with jetways.
+Nelson's main apron has eleven stands.
 TWY `A` connects the main apron to the rest of the aerodrome.

 The majority of General Aviation aircraft will spawn down TWY `B` or TWY `C`.
 These areas are outside the controlled movement area, meaning aircraft will often taxi up to `B1` or `C1` prior to contacting you.